First Commonwealth Financial (NYSE:FCF) PT Raised to $18.00

-First Commonwealth Financial (NYSE:FCF – Get Free Report) last posted its quarterly earnings results on Tuesday, July 23rd.
-The bank reported $0.36 EPS for the quarter, beating analysts’ consensus estimates of $0.35 by $0.01.
-First Commonwealth Financial had a net margin of 23.39% and a return on equity of 12.14%.
-The firm had revenue of $120.20 million for the quarter, compared to analysts’ expectations of $118.34 million.
-During the same quarter in the prior year, the company posted $0.42 earnings per share.
-The business’s revenue for the quarter was down 1.8% on a year-over-year basis.
-Analysts expect that First Commonwealth Financial will post 1.38 EPS for the current fiscal year.
+First Commonwealth Financial (NYSE:FCF – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
+The bank reported $0.36 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.35 by $0.01.
+First Commonwealth Financial had a return on equity of 12.14% and a net margin of 23.39%.
+The company had revenue of $120.20 million for the quarter, compared to the consensus estimate of $118.34 million.
+During the same quarter last year, the business posted $0.42 earnings per share.
+The firm’s revenue was down 1.8% compared to the same quarter last year.
+Analysts predict that First Commonwealth Financial will post 1.4 earnings per share for the current fiscal year.

 Institutional Inflows and Outflows

-Several institutional investors have recently added to or reduced their stakes in FCF.
-CWM LLC raised its position in First Commonwealth Financial by 451.1% in the second quarter.
-CWM LLC now owns 1,995 shares of the bank’s stock worth $28,000 after acquiring an additional 1,633 shares during the period.
-International Assets Investment Management LLC bought a new position in First Commonwealth Financial in the fourth quarter worth approximately $74,000.
-Tower Research Capital LLC TRC raised its position in First Commonwealth Financial by 50.5% in the fourth quarter.
-Tower Research Capital LLC TRC now owns 6,666 shares of the bank’s stock worth $103,000 after acquiring an additional 2,236 shares during the period.
-Entropy Technologies LP bought a new position in First Commonwealth Financial in the first quarter worth approximately $152,000.
-Finally, EMC Capital Management raised its position in First Commonwealth Financial by 28.6% in the first quarter.
-EMC Capital Management now owns 15,823 shares of the bank’s stock worth $220,000 after acquiring an additional 3,523 shares during the period.
-72.58% of the stock is currently owned by institutional investors.
+Large investors have recently made changes to their positions in the business.
+CWM LLC grew its holdings in shares of First Commonwealth Financial by 451.1% during the 2nd quarter.
+CWM LLC now owns 1,995 shares of the bank’s stock valued at $28,000 after purchasing an additional 1,633 shares during the last quarter.
+International Assets Investment Management LLC purchased a new stake in First Commonwealth Financial during the fourth quarter valued at about $74,000.
+Tower Research Capital LLC TRC increased its holdings in shares of First Commonwealth Financial by 50.5% in the fourth quarter.
+Tower Research Capital LLC TRC now owns 6,666 shares of the bank’s stock worth $103,000 after buying an additional 2,236 shares during the period.
+Entropy Technologies LP purchased a new position in shares of First Commonwealth Financial in the first quarter worth about $152,000.
+Finally, EMC Capital Management lifted its stake in shares of First Commonwealth Financial by 28.6% in the 1st quarter.
+EMC Capital Management now owns 15,823 shares of the bank’s stock valued at $220,000 after acquiring an additional 3,523 shares during the last quarter.
+72.58% of the stock is owned by hedge funds and other institutional investors.

 About First Commonwealth Financial